Skip to main content

 Access contact operations.
 Methods:

-• get_profile_picture(jid: &Jid) - Get profile picture URL
+• get_profile_picture(jid: &Jid, preview: bool) - Get profile picture URL (preview or full size)

 tc_token